 - 304.6.2.6 A pumping facility for the removal of holding tank waste shall be provided.
-Such facility shall meet all standards as established by the New Hampshire Department of Environmental Services and any other applicable State regulations. - 304.6.2.7 The Zoning Board of Adjustment may reduce the requirements for Marinas with accommodations for 8 or fewer boats.

-304.6.3.
-Special Exception Standards for Erosion Control

-- 304.6.3.1 Construction in the shorefront shall be subject to provisions of Article 7 Shoreland Protection, Section 702. - 304.6.3.2 Erosion and sedimentation control plans shall be filed with the ZBA for all filling, grading, dredging and other activities regarding land disturbance less than 100,000 square feet, except as defined in Section 702.
+Such facility shall meet all standards as established by the New Hampshire Department of Environmental Services and any other applicable State regulations. - 304.6.2.7 The Zoning Board of Adjustment may reduce the requirements for Marinas with accommodations for 8 or fewer boats. - 304.6.3.
+Special Exception Standards for Erosion Control - 304.6.3.1 Construction in the shorefront shall be subject to provisions of Article 7 Shoreland Protection, Section 702. - 304.6.3.2 Erosion and sedimentation control plans in projects requiring other action of the Board shall be filed with the ZBA for all filling, grading, dredging and other activities regarding land disturbance less than 100,000 square feet, except as defined in Section 702.
 The plan shall describe the nature and purpose of the land disturbing activity, the amount of grading involved, a description of soils, topography, vegetation, and drainage.
-The Zoning Board of Adjustment shall review all plans before construction begins and determine that erosion and sedimentation will be reasonably controlled to avoid undue adverse impact. - 304.6.3.3 The ZBA may require the applicant to post a bond or other security to assure conformance with approved plans.
+The Zoning Board of Adjustment shall review all plans before construction begins and determine that erosion and sedimentation will be reasonably controlled to avoid undue adverse impact.
+Stand-alone erosion and sedimentation control plans are a permitted use reviewed by the Code Enforcement Officer. - 304.6.3.3 The ZBA may require the applicant to post a bond or other security to assure conformance with approved plans.
 The bond shall not be released until the Zoning Board of Adjustment has certified completion of the required improvements in accordance with the plan.
 If the applicant obtains an RSA 485-A:17 permit from the New Hampshire Department of Environmental Services, then the requirements herein shall be deemed to have been satisfied. - 304.6.4Agriculture: To prevent runoff of fertilizers, pesticides and erosion of soils and sedimentation of surface water, a buffer strip of at least 75 feet consisting of permanent, native vegetation shall be maintained between any agricultural uses such as farming, pasturing, nurseries and horticulture and the normal high-water level. - 304.6.5 Permits issued by Zoning Officer for Cutting and Removal of Trees and Natural Vegetation in the Shorefront District: - 304.6.5.1 A shorefront resident who wishes to remove trees in a segment, may apply to the zoning officer for approval of the cutting plan as described in Section 703 Shoreland Protection Standards, as long as the resulting points still meet the point requirement listed in the zoning ordinance. - 304.6.5.1.1 If the zoning officer is not certain the tree count meets the requirements, he/she has the authority to require the applicant to submit a tree plan prepared and signed by a NH licensed surveyor - 304.6.5.1.2 The zoning officer's approval will be effective thirty (30) days after his decision is made.